 Use a straw to make a hole in the ornament for the string.

 Keep an eye on them to make sure they dry and don’t bake.
 They can also air dry, but it will take much longer.
-This is a wonderful project to do before you have guests coming over because it makes the house smell Christmassy!
+This is a wonderful project to do before guests come over because it makes the house smell Christmassy!

 FAQ About Cinnamon Dough Ornaments

-Cinnamon dough ornaments can last for years as long as you properly store them.
+Cinnamon dough ornaments can last for years if you properly store them.
 If they begin to crack or fall apart, you can always make a new batch.
-Personally, I like making a batch every year just because I love the smell.
+I like making a batch every year just because I love the smell.
 It’s also a fun activity to do with the kiddo!

 More Christmas Projects